 - Companies involved in the capture of whales or the processing of whale meat.

 Some companies can make positive ESG contributions and provide enhanced long-term shareholder returns.
 We actively seek out these investments in a process known as positive screening.

 Passing through the positive screen does not guarantee inclusion into any portfolio: any potential investment must still meet our stringent investment criteria.

 The Positive Screen, below, is maintained by our Investment Committee.

 Sectors and Industries where we actively seek out opportunities but are not limited to include:

 Environmental, Social and Governance (ESG) research forms an integral part of our research process.
 Research is tailored to the category of the investment opportunity.
 ESG ratings must be high, or we must see a pathway for improvement in this area.

 Direct investment that we categorise as “Quality” must have a high ESG rating.

-- Environmental: factors relating to pollution, hazardous waste, energy or resource usage, climate change, green technologies or water management.
+- Environmental: factors relating to carbon emissions, pollution, hazardous waste, energy or resource usage, climate change, green technologies or water management.

-- Social: factors relating to human rights, ethical or indigenous relationships, health and safety, diversity, social programs or charitable endeavours.
+- Social: factors relating to modern slavery, human rights, ethical or indigenous relationships, health and safety, diversity, social programmes or charitable endeavours.